gabrielinbuon/cicd/README.md

     include fastcgi_params;
 }

 Also make sure Nginx is looking at the .php files as a priority.
+Should look something like this:
+# Add index.php to the list if you are using PHP
-> index index.php index.html index.htm index.nginx-debian.html;
+index index.php index.html index.htm index.nginx-debian.html;

 ```

 Now, restart your nginx to finish the LEMP setup process.